Church of St Mary and All Saints, Fotheringhay: Yorkist memorials

 In 1495 the body of Cecily Neville, Duchess of York was laid to rest beside that of her husband the Duke of York, as her will directed.
 She bequeathed to the College a square canopy, crymson cloth of gold, a chasuble, and two tunicles, and three copes of blue velvet, bordered, with three albs, three mass books, three grails and seven processioners.

 After the choir of the church was destroyed in the Reformation during the sixteenth century, Elizabeth I ordered the removal of the smashed York tombs and created the present monuments to the third Duke and his wife around the altar.

 The birthday of Richard III is commemorated annually by the Richard III Society by the placing of white roses in the church.

 Features

 Pulpit

 The church contains a notable 15th-century painted pulpit donated by Edward IV carrying the royal arms, flanked by a bull for George of Clarence and a silver boar for Richard of Gloucester.

 Organ

 The current 2 manual pipe organ is by Vincent Woodstock and dates from around 2000.
 A specification of the organ can be found on the British Institute of Organ Studies National Pipe Organ Register at D08348.

-Notable Burials

-Richard Plantagenet, 3rd Duke of York - 30 July 1476 [reburial - the original burial was at Pontefract, date unknown, but shortly after his death.]